ajc5/ipa-speech-face/README.md

 Try it at http://ajc5.github.io/speech-face!

-Speech Face lets you generate speech sounds by setting the positions of the speech organs like you would do in real speech.
-It is a visualization of the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (International Phonetic Alphabet) chart and is designed to help in learning pronunciation.
+Speech Face lets you generate sounds by controlling a virtual mouth.
+The virtual mouth is like a musical instrument controls as speech organs, ie, mouth, tongue, vocal cords and breath.
+It is a visualization of the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (International Phonetic Alphabet) chart.
+An alphabetization of the speech positions has also been created so that people can share pronunciations using symbols that are intuitive to understand and easy to write.

 Uses:
 - pronounce language sounds by viewing speech organ positions rather than guessing from transliterations
 - learn language sounds without the additional burden of memorizing abstract scripts.
-Good for kids.
+Helps kids.
 - learn how to pronounce words by knowing which speech organs to control.
-Good for the deaf, blind and speech impaired.
+Helps the handicapped: deaf, blind and speech impaired.
-- learn unfamiliar language scripts quickly by mapping them to their visual vocalizations
+- learn unfamiliar language scripts quickly by mapping them to their visual vocalizations.
+Helps voice actors and customer service representatives.
 - pronounce new words correctly in non-phonetic languages like English
 - pronounce words without confusion when languages share the same script but have different pronunciations, eg, the letter A in Dutch and English.